 Born and raised in Sicily, I had no idea what bagels were until a few years ago, when I first went to London.

 I arrived at Victoria Station at around 6 am, sleepy and tired.
 A mouthwatering smell invested me like I was in a gourmet shopping center.
-There all begun.
-There, I found out about bagels.

 Homemade Mini Bagels

-- All purpose flour 8.8oz/ 2cups
+- 250 gr all-purpose flour 8.8oz/ 2cups

-- Lukewarm water 5.6 fl oz
+- 165 ml lukewarm water 5.6 fl oz

-- dry yeast 1 tsp
+- 1 tsp extra-virgin olive oil

-- salt 1 tsp
+- 1 tsp active dry yeast

 - In a large bowl, mix flour and salt together.
 Make a hole in the middle and pour in the water and olive oil, and sprinkle the dry yeast on top.
 Cover with a clean cloth and rest for 10mins.

 - Start kneading your dough in the bowl, then tranfer into a flour dusted surface and knead until you have an elastic smooth dough.
-Transfer back into the bowl, cover with the cloth and rest for 60mins.
+Transfer back into the bowl, cover with the cloth and rest for 60 minutes.